Mustafa Kemal Atatürk: Presidency

 With the establishment of the Republic of Turkey, efforts to modernise the country started.
 The new government analyzed the institutions and constitutions of Western states such as France, Sweden, Italy, and Switzerland and adapted them to the needs and characteristics of the Turkish nation.
-Highlighting the public's lack of knowledge regarding Atatürk's intentions, the public cheered: "We are returning to the days of the first caliphs."
-Atatürk placed Fevzi Çakmak, Kâzım Özalp, and İsmet İnönü in political positions where they could institute his reforms.
+Highlighting the public's lack of knowledge regarding Mustafa Kemal's intentions, the public cheered: "We are returning to the days of the first caliphs."
+Mustafa Kemal placed Fevzi Çakmak, Kâzım Özalp, and İsmet İnönü in political positions where they could institute his reforms.
 He capitalized on his reputation as an efficient military leader and spent the following years, up until his death in 1938, instituting political, economic, and social reforms.
 In doing so, he transformed Turkish society from perceiving itself as a Muslim part of a vast Empire into a modern, democratic, and secular nation-state.
 This had a positive influence on human capital because from then on, what mattered at school was science and education; Islam was concentrated in mosques and religious places.

 Domestic policies

-Atatürk's driving goal was the complete independence of the country.
+Mustafa Kemal's driving goal was the complete independence of the country.
 He clarified his position:

 He led wide-ranging reforms in social, cultural, and economic aspects, establishing the new Republic's backbone of legislative, judicial, and economic structures.
 Though he was later idealized by some as an originator of sweeping reforms, many of his reformist ideas were already common in Ottoman intellectual circles at the turn of the 20th century and were expressed more openly after the Young Turk Revolution.

-Atatürk created a banner to mark the changes between the old Ottoman and the new republican rule.
+Mustafa Kemal created a banner to mark the changes between the old Ottoman and the new republican rule.
 Each change was symbolized as an arrow in this banner.
 This defining ideology of the Republic of Turkey is referred to as the "Six Arrows", or Kemalism.
-Kemalism is based on Atatürk's conception of realism and pragmatism.
-The fundamentals of nationalism, populism, and etatism were all defined under the Six Arrows.
+Kemalism is based on Mustafa Kemal's conception of realism and pragmatism.
+The fundamentals of nationalism, populism, and statism were all defined under the Six Arrows.
 These fundamentals were not new in world politics or, indeed, among the elite of Turkey.
 What made them unique was that these interrelated fundamentals were explicitly formulated for Turkey's needs.
 A good example is the definition and application of secularism; the Kemalist secular state significantly differed from predominantly Christian states.